turingschool/try-turing/info-application/overview/index.md

 - Your ability to work through logical challenges
 - Why you feel that Turing the best path for you into this industry

+If you are not accepted (at any stage in the process), you can reapply in 45 days.

 ## Applicant Requirements
 In order to join us at Turing School, students must:
 - Be at least 18 years of age when classes begin.